-This chapter summarizes significant statutory, regulatory, and common law developments concerning many aspects of upstream oil and gas development in the United States that have occurred during the last half of 2012 and the first half of 2013.
+This chapter summarizes recent statutory, regulatory, and common law developments concerning upstream oil and gas development in the United States that have occurred since the 2014 Annual Institute.

 This content is available from the following sources

 Over 60 years of scholarship at your fingertips.